ubirch/example-esp32/README.md

 ]
 ```

-Note that the `short_name`s are used to load the IDs from memory, see [here](https://github.com/ubirch/example-esp32/blob/master/main/main.c).
+Note that the `short_name`s are used to load the IDs from memory, see [here](https://github.com/ubirch/example-esp32/blob/master/main/main.c#L96).

-The number of IDs that can be used at once depends on the partition size.
+The number of IDs that can be used at once depend on the partition size.
-Each ID needs about 670 byte of memory (including nvs overhead), the backend key
+Each ID needs about 230 byte of memory (including nvs overhead), the backend key
 needs 64 byte (including nvs overhead) and the wifi credentials need space depending on SSID and password length.
-So with in average SSID and password and the minimum nvs partition size of 4096 byte there is space for about 6 IDs.

 ## Serial Interface